 Thrullg in a nutshell

 The Thrullg is a model you take when you know you want to get rid of upkeep spells.
-It's a mediocre brawler otherwise, but its primary role is to bring anti-upkeep tech.
+It's a mediocre brawler otherwise, but its primary role is to bring anti-upkeep and anti-animus tech.

 Combos & Synergies